 HOW DO YOU PREVENT ROACHES?

-Preventing cockroaches can be a difficult task.
+Getting rid of cockroaches in Virginia can be a difficult task.
 The best way to prevent cockroaches from choosing your home is by implementing the services of a professional pest control service like us here at Mitchell Pest.
 There are, however, some things that you can do in and around your home to help prevent an infestation from taking over your home.
 Some easy cockroach prevention tips include:

 - Use de-humidifiers in all moist areas of your home like basement, garage and attic.